alexandrelamberty/hortus-server/README.md

 # Hortus Server
-j
-## Description

 [Hortus Server](https://github.com/alexandrelamberty/hortus-server) the server-side components for the [Hortus Web](https://github.com/alexandrelamberty/hortus-web) and [Hortus Mobile](https://github.com/alexandrelamberty/hortus-mobile).

-The server expose an API written in Typescript using NestJS that connect to a MongoDB.
+The server expose an API written in Typescript using NestJS and a MySQL database.

 ## Installation